 Summerset Group have a quality assurance and risk management programme and an operational business plan.
-The 2022-2023 business plan is specific to Summerset on the Landing and describes specific and measurable goals that are to be regularly reviewed and updated.
+The 2022-2023 business plan is specific to Summerset at Pohutukawa and describes specific and measurable goals that are to be regularly reviewed and updated.
 Site specific goals relate to setting up a new village and care centre.